charlesunderhill72/LDMForWeather/README.md

-Denoising Diffusion Probabilistic Models Implementation in Pytorch
+Latent Diffusion Model Implementation in PyTorch for Generative Prediction
 ========

 This repository implements [DDPM](https://arxiv.org/abs/2006.11239) with training and sampling methods of DDPM and unet architecture mimicking the stable diffusion unet used in diffusers library from huggingface from scratch.